 Structure of the funeral service

-- Graveside service: Whole service takes place at the graveside.
+Graveside service: The whole service takes place at the graveside.

 Personalisation of the funeral service

-- Are there are groups/organisations/clubs that you would like to notify of the funeral and invite the members?
+Are there groups/organisations/clubs that you would like to notify of the funeral and invite the members?

 Holding the funeral service

-There are a range of essential items that are needed for a funeral service:
+There is a range of essential items that are needed for a funeral service:

 A few other considerations that you may have include:

-- Transportation for family to and from the service.
+Transportation for the family to and from the service.